 The board of directors of a merging company is required pursuant to the Companies Law to discuss and determine whether, in its opinion, there exists a reasonable concern that, as a result of a proposed merger, the surviving company will not be able to satisfy its obligations towards its creditors, taking into account the financial condition of the merging companies.
 If the board of directors has determined that such a concern exists, it may not approve a proposed merger.
-Following the approval of the board of directors of each of the merging companies, the boards of directors must jointly prepare a merger proposal for submission to the Israeli Registrar of Companies.
+Following the approval of the board of directors must jointly prepare a merger proposal for submission to the Israeli Registrar of Companies.